future-proof-iot/RIOT-rs/examples/tcp-echo/README.md

     laze build -b nrf52840dk run

-With the device USB cable connected, a USB ethernet device should pop up.
+With the device USB cable connected, a USB Ethernet device should pop up.
-RIOT-rs will reply to ping requests on 10.42.0.61 and host a tcp service on port 1234 that will echo the input back to the client.
+RIOT-rs will reply to ping requests on 10.42.0.61 and host a TCP service on port 1234 that will echo the input back to the client.
 It can be accessed with e.g., `telnet`: